-Bachelor of Science (B.S.) in Interdisciplinary Studies (Pre-Kindergarten through 6th Grade Elementary Education)
+Bachelor of Science (B.S.) in Teacher Education and Interdisciplinary Studies

 On-Campus Degree Overview

-Regent's Interdisciplinary Studies Program is ideal path for those wishing to earn a degree in Elementary Education.
+Regent's Interdisciplinary Studies Program is ideal path for those wishing to earn a degree in Teacher Education and Interdisciplinary Studies.
 In this state licensure program, students graduate with the skills and certification to teach Pre-K through 6th grade in the State of Virginia.
-In the Elementary Education major, Regent students learn about curriculum design, child and adolescent growth and development, using technology in education, and classroom management techniques.
+In the Teacher Education major, Regent students learn about curriculum design, child and adolescent growth and development, using technology in education, and classroom management techniques.
 What makes Regent's program so unique is its blend of Christian principles and coursework into the elementary education curriculum.
 Students learn about character development and their own spiritual formation and Christian worldview throughout their program.

-The Elementary Education major is more than just learning theory though—it's a lot of hands on application.
+The Teacher Education and Interdisciplinary Studies major is more than just learning theory though—it's a lot of hands on application.
 Students are expected to have a student teaching experience in their senior year, take part in various teacher observation assignments, and at various points in their program, are required to pass four key pre-licensure tests, the Praxis I, the Praxis II, VRA- Virginia Reading Assessment and the VCLA- Virginia Communication and Literacy Assessment.
 SAT and ACT scores meeting criteria have been approved for substitution for PRAXIS I. For additional information, go to the Virginia Department of Education website at http://www.doe.virginia.gov .
-Students in the Elementary Education program also have the opportunity to take classes online or on campus.
+Students in the Teacher Education and Interdisciplinary Studies program also have the opportunity to take classes online or on campus.
 However, while general education classes can be taken online, all upper-level, education-specific courses are offered on-campus only.

-Graduates in the Elementary Education program are in high demand in the region and the state.
+Graduates in the Teacher Education and Interdisciplinary Studies program are in high demand in the region and the state.
 Graduates are employed in public, private and Christian school settings and are well respected in the Hampton Roads Region.
 Better yet, Regent graduates continue to win numerous honors and distinctions.
 From the 2006 National Principal of the Year winner Sharon Birdsong to the 2005 History Teacher of the Year, Molly Gunsalus, Regent graduates are making impacts into both public and private education.

 Regent University's Interdisciplinary Studies teacher preparation program, designed to prepare competent, caring, and qualified professionals is accredited by the Teacher Education Accreditation Council for a period of five years, from January 9, 2009 to January 9, 2014.
 This accreditation certifies that the teacher preparation programs have provided evidence that they adhere to TEAC's quality principles.
 Teacher Educational Accreditation Council, One Dupont Circle, Suite 320, Washington, DC, 20036, phone 202-466-7236.